-At Pulau Biola and Siloso Point, we observed microatolls surviving short periods of emersion without partial mortality, and diedowns occurring only on those microatolls exposed for the longest duration, which supports the hypothesis of a threshold exposure time before coral death occurs.
-While our analysis of the 2021 tide-gauge data suggests a minimum threshold daily emersion time of >2 hours caused diedowns of the Biola and Siloso Point reef microatolls, we cannot ascertain the precise relationship between diedown timing and total exposure over a spring low tide cycle due to our limited monitoring during field visits.
-It is possible that microatoll survival depends on cumulative exposure over longer (daily and monthly) periods, similar to observations of tissue loss on Pocillopora corals only occurring after multiple exposure events55.
+While our analysis of the 2021 tide-gauge data suggests a minimum threshold daily emersion time of >2 hours may have caused diedowns of the Biola and Siloso Point reef microatolls, we cannot ascertain the precise relationship between diedown timing and total exposure over a spring low tide cycle due to our limited monitoring during field visits.
+It is possible that microatoll survival depends on cumulative exposure over longer (daily and monthly) periods, similar to observations of tissue loss on Pocillopora corals only occurring after multiple exposure events30.

-The apparent exposure threshold for diedowns at the Biola and Siloso Point reefs has implications for RSL studies.
-Paleo sea-level studies may aim to create a longer, continuous record of RSL by combining HLG records from microatolls of overlapping ages.
-However, as observed at the Biola reef, nearby living microatolls may have asynchronous diedowns, producing coeval fossil microatolls with different ring morphologies.
-Moreover, even for a single diedown event, the diedown magnitude may vary between coral colonies.
-The post-diedown HLS of BIOL-L13 and BIOL-L13a was higher than that of other corals that simultaneously died down in 2023, and the relatively high HLS elevation of BIOL-L13's previous diedown (the diedown prior to 2023; Figure 6) suggests this coral is more tolerant of exposure than others at the site.
-Corals could only be identified at the genus level for this study, and it is possible that tolerance to exposure may differ between Porites species, or even between more resilient genotypes of the same species56.
+Paleo sea-level studies may also aim to create a longer, continuous record of RSL by combining HLG records from microatolls of overlapping ages.
+However, as observed at the Biola site in 2023 and the Siloso Point site in 2021, an extreme low water level episode may only (partially) kill higher corals on the intertidal reef, producing coeval fossil microatolls with different ring morphologies.
+The post-diedown HLS may also vary between those coral colonies that experienced mortality.
+The post-diedown HLS of BIOL-L13 and BIOL-L13a was higher than that of other corals that simultaneously died down at Pulau Biola in 2023, and the relatively high HLS elevation of BIOL-L13's previous diedown (the diedown prior to 2023; Figure 6) suggests this coral is more tolerant of exposure than others at the site.
+Corals could only be identified at the genus level for this study, and it is possible that tolerance to exposure may differ between Porites species, or even between more resilient genotypes of the same species59.
 Therefore, we suggest that ring morphology, coral elevation and natural biological variability always be considered when interpreting microatoll fossils at a site.
-Simulations of microatoll growth^{57,58} could be a useful method to constrain RSL histories from multiple coeval but morphologically different microatolls.
+Simulations of microatoll growth^{60,61} could be a useful method to constrain RSL histories from multiple coeval but morphologically different microatolls.

-While the development of microatoll morphology is probably driven by exposure duration, the indicative meaning of a paleo sea-level proxy is conventionally described relative to tidal datums^{48,59}.
-The HLG of all surveyed unponded Porites microatolls on the Biola reef was above MLWS, yet no equivalent corals at the Siloso Point site had HLG above this tidal datum, which implies a different indicative meaning for two reef sites only ~10 km apart.
+While the development of microatoll morphology is probably driven by exposure duration, the indicative meaning of a paleo sea-level proxy is conventionally described relative to tidal datums^{52,62}.
+The HLG of all surveyed unponded Porites microatolls on the Biola reef was above MLWS, yet no equivalent corals at the Siloso Point site had HLG significantly above this tidal datum, which implies a different indicative meaning for two reef sites only ~10 km apart.
 The microatolls on the Biola reef were surveyed in 2023, several years after the surveys at Siloso Point, and the Siloso Point microatolls may have continued to grow vertically during late 2021 and 2022.
-Nonetheless, the slow (~1 cm yr-1) growth rate for Porites spp. constrains the maximum HLG in any given year, so the Siloso Point microatolls could not have grown higher than MLWS in 2023.
-Therefore, the apparent difference in the indicative meaning between the two sites may arise due to the high spatial variability in monsoon-related sea-level anomalies across the Singapore Strait43 (Supplementary Figure S4).
-In general, if the probability of a diedown depends on exposure duration, RSL studies using microatolls should consider all drivers of sea-level variability, not just estimated tidal datums, to form an indicative range.
+Nonetheless, the slow (up to 3 cm yr-1) growth rate for Porites spp. constrains the maximum HLG in any given year, so some Siloso Point microatolls (those lower than SILO-L5), could not have grown higher than MLWS by mid-2023.
+We suggest that the apparent difference in the indicative meaning between the two sites may arise from the high spatial variability in nontidal (e.g. monsoon-related) sea-level anomalies across the Singapore Strait46 (Supplementary Figure S4), or that there is a greater natural variability in Porites HLG than can be captured by surveys at a single reef.
+In general, if the probability of a diedown depends on exposure duration, RSL studies using microatolls should consider all drivers of sea-level variability, not just estimated tidal datums, to form an indicative range for SLIPs.